arkenuity/service-invocator/README.md

               profileService.byProfile(profileId);
           }});

-Note: This utility uses a  {@link ExecutorService#newCachedThreadPool()} and process the tasks submitted through the Callable using the threads in the pool.
+Note: This utility uses ExecutorService#newCachedThreadPool() and process the tasks submitted through the Callable using the threads in the pool.